Staff Profile: David Molyneux

 Areas of interest:

-David's major research interests were initially in trypanosomiasis (sleeping sickness) and leishmaniasis in particular the interaction between parasites and vectors.
-More recently he has become involved in parasitic and vector borne disease control programmes advising WHO on trypanosomiasis, onchocerciasis, lymphatic filariasis and malaria control utilising his extensive knowledge of parasitic disease control to offer technical support and advice.
+David's major research interests were initially in trypanosomiasis (sleeping sickness) and leishmaniasis and in particular the interaction between parasites and vectors.
+Latterly, he has become involved in parasitic and vector borne disease control programmes advising WHO on trypanosomiasis, onchocerciasis, lymphatic filariasis and malaria control utilising his extensive knowledge of parasitic disease control to offer technical support and advice.
 During his career he has supervised over 40 PhD and Masters students.
-David has also been involved on several aspects and initiatives on the impact on change on the distribution of vector (insect borne diseases) and contributed to books on biodiversity and infectious diseases for the Harvard Medical School and the UN Millennium Assessment.
+David has also been involved in several aspects of, and initiatives on, the impact of change on the distribution of vectors (insect borne diseases) and contributed to books on biodiversity and infectious diseases for the Harvard Medical School and the UN Millennium Assessment.
+His current activities focus is on advocacy for the control and elimination of neglected tropical diseases and the scientific strategies underpinning the policies for these diseases.

-David retired as full-time Director of the Lymphatic Filariasis Support Centre (now known as the Centre for Neglected Tropical Diseases) in April 2008 but remains in a part-time advisory/advocacy capacity
+David retired as full-time Director of the Lymphatic Filariasis Support Centre (now known as the Centre for Neglected Tropical Diseases) in April 2008 but remains in a part-time advisory/advocacy/policy capacity.
+He is an Emeritus Professor of the University of Liverpool and a Senior Professorial Fellow in the School.

 He was Director of the Liverpool School of Tropical Medicine (1991-2000) and Professor of Tropical Health Sciences of The University of Liverpool.
 Prior to joining the School he was Professor of Biology, Chairman of the Department of Biological Sciences and Dean of Science at the University of Salford where he was a member of Faculty from 1977-91.
-David graduated (MA, PhD) from Cambridge University in parasitology before embarking on a career in medical parasitology and parasitology.
+David graduated (MA, PhD) from Cambridge University in parasitology before embarking on a career in medical entomology and parasitology.
 His research work was recognised by the award of a DSc from the University of Salford in 1992.
 He has travelled extensively in Africa as well as the Middle East and Latin America working with, and presenting on, various programmes.
-He has acted as a consultant to organisations including WHO, FAO, UNDP, CGIAR, the World Bank and the UK government (DFID) and has chaired several WHO Committees on Onchocerciasis, Tropical Diseases and Mosquitoes.
-He is a member of WHO's Expert Panel on Parasitic Diseases and the Strategic and Technical Advisory Group on the Neglected Tropical Diseases.
-He is a member of two International Commissions - The International Task Force for Disease Eradication based in the Carter Center, Atlanta and the WHO International Commission for the Eradication of Dracunculiasis (Guinea Worm).
+He has acted as a consultant to organisations including WHO, FAO, UNDP, CGIAR, the World Bank and the UK government (Department for International Development) and has chaired several WHO Committees on Onchocerciasis, Tropical Diseases and Mosquitoes.
+He is a member of WHO's Expert Panel on Parasitic Diseases and currently a member of the WHO Strategic and Technical Advisory Group on the Neglected Tropical Diseases and Chair of the Capacity Strengthening Working Group of STAG.
+He is a member of two International Commissions - The International Task Force for Disease Eradication based in the Carter Center, Atlanta and the WHO International Commission for the Eradication of Dracunculiasis (Guinea Worm) and has led three International Certification Teams to Mauritania, Burkina Faso and Nigeria in that capacity.
 He was appointed by WHO/TDR to Chair the Disease Reference Group on Zoonoses and other marginalised diseases of Poverty in 2009.
-He is currently Executive Secretary of the Global Alliance to Eliminate Lymphatic Filariasis, a partnership which has provided support to the Global Programme to eliminate the disease.
-The Programme has provided, since 2000 when the current Centre in Liverpool started some 2 billion treatments.
-It is active in 48 countries and his leadership of the Liverpool Centre has played a key part in the success of the Global Programme.
+He was Executive Secretary of the Global Alliance to Eliminate Lymphatic Filariasis from 2006-2010, a partnership which has provided support to the Global Programme to eliminate the disease.
+The Programme is active in 53 countries and has provided, since 2000 when the current Centre in Liverpool started some 2 billion treatments.
+David’s leadership of the Liverpool Centre played a key part in the success of the Global Programme.

 Molyneux, David, Mitre, Edward, Bockarie, Moses and Kelly-Hope, Louise (2014) 'Filaria zoogeography in Africa: ecology, competitive exclusion, and public health relevance'.
 Trends in Parasitology, Vol 30, Issue 4, pp. 163-169.